GST Audit and GST Audit Checklist

 #9 Place of Supply in GST

-Place of supply has also been a matter of concern for many taxpayers.
+The place of supply has also been a matter of concern for many taxpayers.
 Whether IGST will be levied or CGST/SGST, this has been a doubt for many taxpayers.
-Auditors should properly examine the provisions of Place of Supply in GST and should read list of services on which different provisions are applicable.
+Auditors should properly examine the provisions of Place of Supply in GST and should read the list of services on which different provisions are applicable.